-Out of all the Feast in the year, Passover is by far my favorite.
+Out of all the Feasts in the year, Passover is by far my favorite.
 The history and redemption celebrated in it are so rich and beautiful.
 And then there’s the food… You really can’t go wrong with a leg of lamb, some charoset, and a little stack of mazto.

 So set the table, get your haggadah ready, and dig in!